-For geographical classification standard GB regions are used, as defined by the Office for National Statistics.
-The regions of Scotland and Wales are further broken down into sub-regions:
+For geographical classification, standard GB regions and England subregional geographies are used, as defined by the Office for National Statistics.
+England also provide volume and value data at Local Visitor Economy Partnerships (LVEPs) level, please see website for details of this initiative.
+The nations of Scotland and Wales are further broken down into sub-regions: